canvasxyz/canvas-docs/docs/intro.md

-Canvas is a peer-to-peer architecture for decentralized applications, where user interactions are signed messages replicated over [libp2p](https://libp2p.io/), and executed in an application runtime, like a serverless function.
+Canvas is a peer-to-peer architecture for decentralized applications, where user interactions are signed messages replicated over [libp2p](https://libp2p.io/), and executed in an application runtime.

 Compared to using peer-to-peer libraries directly, Canvas provides: